 Hi.
-I’m a development economist who uses machine learning in addition to the usual econometric methods.
+I’m an economist who uses machine learning and econometric methods to answer questions in social science.
 I’m an assistant professor of economics and management science at Chapman University Argyros School of Business in Orange County, CA. Previously I was a visiting lecturer in the political science department at MIT, and in the economics department at Wellesley College.

 I received my PhD in economics at Boston University under Marianne Baxter, Samuel Bazzi, and Ray Fisman.
-I’ve also worked as a consultant to the Poverty Global Practice at the World Bank and still on occasion lead statistical and data science training for World Bank employees and departments of statistics employees to improve statistical capacity.
+I’ve also worked as a consultant to the Poverty Global Practice at the World Bank and still on occasion lead statistical and data science training for World Bank.

 I’m always happy to talk with Chapman University students and faculty, particularly those interested in development and/or data science.
 If you’ve got a thorny data problem in economics I’m probably someone you want to talk to.